 Were you an intrepid backpacker in your previous life?
 Exploring distant and exotic lands on a budget, getting off the beaten track and feeling like you were doing something different?
 Now that young kids are in the picture, travel priorities may have changed.
 But you don’t have to get sucked into the package holiday bubble.

 Let us suggest Essaouira (pronounced ‘essa-weera’).
-If you haven’t heard of it before, Essaouira is a bustling port city, with a beautiful windswept beach on Morocco’s Atlantic coast. easyJet fly direct from London Luton, with a manageable flight time of 3 hours 40mins.
+If you haven’t heard of it before, Essaouira is a bustling port city, with a beautiful windswept beach on Morocco’s Atlantic coast.
 It’s so much more laid-back than hectic Marrakech, but still retains a quintessential Moroccan charm and character, with a fascinating culture to satisfy the latent explorer in you.
 It’s a very gentle introduction to an Islamic country and you will be travelling with your kids in Africa!

-We visited as a family in May earlier this year (2016) when the average daily temperature was a perfect 24°C (also meaning we could pack light) and during the school term when flights are cheapest.
+We visited as a family in May when the average daily temperature was a perfect 24°C (also meaning we could pack light) and during the school term when flights are cheapest.
 We had the best time and this is why we think Essaouira is the perfect intrepid travel destination for young families:

 No jet lag